Models of ‘flipped’ facilitation

 - Allocate 3 hours of work online prior to a 2 hours face-to-face class

 - Allocate 2 hours of online work prior to a 2 hour face-to-face class followed by a 1 hour online reflective activity

 - Engaging online materials – Placing information online instead of in a lecture space, provides more innovative opportunities for delivery.
 Don’t just record a lecture – transform that information to include video, quizzes, searching for resources, providing a case study, podcast interview with industry experts, and so on.

 - Promote active preparation – A common challenge to the flipped classroom is that students may not engage with the online materials prior to class.
 Be innovative in what you want them to prepare for and let students know why.
 Ask them to apply what they have learnt to create, design or build something they are bringing to class.

 - University of Queensland: How to flip a classroom and hand on your feet (pdf, 1mb)

 - Gerstein, J. (2012) Flipped Classroom: The full picture for higher education.
 User Generated Education.

-- Contact your Learning Designer for clarification or assistance with any of the above.
+- Contact your Learning Designer via the CAD job portal for clarification or assistance with any of the above.